 In the theater world, after the curtain falls and the set has been struck, the ghost light is placed on the stage.
 Practically speaking, the ghost light has a simple purpose: To ensure that no one falls off the stage during the night.
 However, this light is said to serve another purpose.
 As a light to guide dramatic ghosts back to the stage.
 Every theater has a ghost.
 From the small community theaters to the biggest Broadway houses.
 In fact, several Broadway theaters are a proud home to the ghosts of old New York.
 They are part of the magic of theater, and their stories are as spectacular as the shows that surround them.

-The Belasco is currently home to Girl From North Country, a show that uses the music of Bob Dylan to tell the story of a boarding house.
-In a way, The Belasco itself is a boarding house for the ghost of its namesake, David Belasco.
+This theater is currently home to Ain’t No Mo’, an outrageous comedy about the black experience in America.
+This theater is also home to the ghost of its namesake, David Belasco.
 Belasco used to live in the apartment above the theater; an apartment that is still intact to this day, although it’s marked as condemned.
 Some folks have reported hearing footsteps and laughter up there, assuming it to be Belasco’s spirit since he was the only one to ever live in the apartment.
 Belasco also keeps up with the shows in his theater, sitting in the balcony in his favorite mezzanine seat.
 It’s said that if a cast or crew member sees Belasco on their opening night, that means your show will have a good run.

-The Lyceum is currently home to Dana H., which is the true story of a woman’s kidnapping.
-However, that’s not the only horror the theater holds.
+This theater is currently home to A Strange loop, an absurdist comedy that’s equal parts Inception and call to action.
+But that’s not all that this theater holds.
 The Lyceum is the oldest running theater on Broadway, and the spirits there reflect that.
 One spirit that is particularly active that of Bob Fosse, legendary choreographer, and theater artist.
 Most recently, during a production of The Visit, Chita Rivera and crew could see and smell cigarette smoke and heard strange noises on stage.
 They assume this was Fosse due to his relationship with Chita.
 Regardless of whether or not the smoke was him, he at least saw the show from his favorite balcony seat, as so many Broadway ghosts seem to do.

 Many people dream of being on Broadway.
 The glitz, the glamor, and the stardom entice big dreamers to take a chance.
 When you make it on Broadway, you want to stay as long as possible.
 Some performers, producers, and even audience members have even opted to live in the neighborhood or as we see in this instance, stick around for over a century.
 With Broadway coming back after being gone for more than a year, these spirits probably hunger for a good performance.
 I’m sure you do too.
 So, buy a ticket and attend a show.
 You never know who, or what, you’ll be sitting next too.